mattschouten/trip-planner-block-exercise-template/README.md

 If you received instructions in an email, please follow those.
 You may be asked to do a subset of the exercise.
 If you are asked to do a subset of the exercise, please do not do other parts in the Suggested Problem Statement section below.

 Do not submit your exercise as a pull request against this the `trip-planner-block-exercise-template` repository.
-If you would like to use Github pull requests, fork the repository and create a pull request in your fork.
+If you would like to use Github pull requests, [create a new repository from the template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) and create a pull request in your repository.

 ## Suggested Problem Statement